AlgoritmiaClub/missing-semester/workshops/software_engineering/introduction_to_version_control.md

 By pushing and pulling, local branches can stay synchronized with their remote counterparts, enabling effective teamwork across different machines and locations.

+A common confusion is the meaning of a `detached HEAD state`.
+This simply means that Git's HEAD pointer, which tracks a branch in the `attached HEAD state`, is now pointing to a specific commit instead.
+This happens when you checkout anything that isn't a local branch, like an old commit.
+In this state, you can freely explore or make temporary edits, but any new commits you create won't belong to any branch unless you explicitly attach them to one, which is why git disallows you to do it.
+To reenter the `attached HEAD state` safely store your changes if you have some, and then checkout the branch you want to continue on.

 #### Diverging Branches Diagram